Key Stage 4 Overview

 These give students a breadth of experiences in addition to their GCSE courses.
 PE and PSHRE are compulsory for all pupils.
-PSHRE includes aspects of Citizenship.
+PSHRE includes aspects of Citizenship and Careers education.

 The “English Baccalaureate (EBacc)” Route.
 The EBacc is a term that describes the following group of 6 GCSE subjects: English, Maths, 2 Sciences, a Humanity subject and a Language.
-To qualify for the EBacc, pupils must gain at least grade 4 in English (either Language or Literature) and Maths, and grades A*-C in the other subjects.
+To qualify for the EBacc, pupils must gain at least grade 4 in the EBacc subjects.
 Pupils opting for Route 1 must…